crcx/retroforth/README.md

 ## Alternative Implementations

-This source tree includes implementations in C#, JavaScript, Pascal, and Python.
-These are not officially supported, but are provided for your use if the C implementation will not suffice.
+This source tree includes additional implementations in C#, JavaScript, Pascal, and Python.
+These are not officially supported, but are provided for your use if the C implementations will not suffice.